zoltantoth0409/liferay-portal/modules/apps/analytics/README.markdown

 </script>
 ```

-The `analyticsKey` is an identifier associated to your Liferay account.
+The `analyticsKey` is an identifier associated to your Liferay Portal account.
 The
 identity of the user generating the events is automatically determined by the
 Analytics Client and the Identify Service.
 You can manually provide its
-identity, however, by calling the `setIdentity` method of the Analytics object:
+identity, however, by calling the `Analytics` object's `setIdentity` method:

 ```html
     Analytics.create({ analyticsKey: 'MyAnalyticsKey' });
     Analytics.setIdentity({ email: 'foo@bar.com', name: 'Foo' });
 ```

-You can track custom events by invoking the `send` method of the Analytics
+You can track custom events by invoking the `Analytics` object's `send` method.
-object.
 For example,

 ```html
     element.addEventListener('click', function(evt) {